14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 The narrow alleys of the Old Town Dubrovnik

-Stay in the Old Town’s narrow, cobbled alleys, for a more immersive experience.
+Stay in the Old Town’s narrow, cobbled alleys for a more immersive experience.

 Affordable Option – For a more affordable option, stay more than 10-15 minutes away from Dubrovnik in a less touristy area.

-My recommendation: Cavtat is a brilliant starting base for Dubrovnik.
+Another recommendation: Cavtat is a brilliant starting base for Dubrovnik.
 It is one of the best places to visit from Dubrovnik and only a short bus away; this beautiful little coastal town offers more affordable accommodation and has its own undeniable charms.

 Sunset view of Cavtat marina in Croatia, framed by ancient stone archways, highlighting the tranquil sea, moored boats, and historic coastal architecture in the soft evening light.

-The archways of Cavtat
+The archways of Cavtat.

 How many days do I need in Dubrovnik?